To instrument a website, two script tags have to be injected: an inline tag and a tag with a

 To disable injection:

-- Right click your system profile and select Edit System Profile > Agent group > Sensor Configuration item > User Experience, and click Properties.
+- Open the System Profile Preferences dialog box and select Agent group > Sensor Configuration item > User Experience, and click Properties.

 - In the URI-specific injection behavior area, click +.

 - Specify the file or location to be excluded from the injection, in the Condition and URI pattern fields.
 See User Experience sensor properties for parameters description.

 - From the Injection Rule list, select do not inject on this agent, to allow agents from other groups to inject here or do not inject on this and subsequent agents, to completely disable agent injection.

 If the preferable auto-injection is not possible you need to insert the initialization tag manually at design time as first script tag in